-- It functions as a management point, coordinates all jobs, controls their scheduling and performs other administrative activities.
+- Backup server that coordinates all jobs, controls their scheduling and performs other administrative activities.

-- It is used as the default backup repository.
+- Default backup repository where backup files are stored.
 During installation, Veeam Backup & Replication checks volumes of the machine on which you install the product and identifies a volume with the greatest amount of free disk space.
 On this volume, Veeam Backup & Replication creates the Backup folder that is used as the default backup repository.

-In this scenario, source Hyper-V servers act as backup proxies, handling job processing and transferring backup traffic directly to the target.
-All necessary backup proxy services are installed on source Hyper-V servers.
+The role of the default backup proxy is assigned to the source Hyper-V server.
+It handles job processing and transfers backup traffic directly to the target server.
+All services necessary for the backup proxy are installed directly on the source Hyper-V server.

-In Hyper-V environments that require a large number of backup or replication activities performed, the simple deployment scheme is not appropriate due to the following reasons:
+In Hyper-V environments that require a large number of backup or replication activities to be performed, the simple deployment scheme is not appropriate due to the following reasons:

 - The backup server might not have enough disk capacity to store the required amount of backup data.